 In CNET's previous coverage of virtual private networks, we've praised CyberGhost for its roster of competitive features.
-Our in-depth review of CyberGhost last year included speed testing, security verification and an analysis of its full suite of privacy tools -- though we also found that it exposed your VPN use to your internet service provider.
-Since then, CyberGhost has increased its number of servers and is prepared to roll out a new suite of privacy tools, all while remaining one of the cheapest VPNs we've reviewed -- at $2.75 per month for a three-year plan.
+Our in-depth review of CyberGhost included speed testing, security verification and an analysis of its full suite of privacy tools -- though we also found that it exposed your VPN usage to your internet service provider.
+Since then, the VPN provider has increased its number of servers and is prepared to roll out a new suite of privacy tools, all while remaining one of the cheapest VPNs we've reviewed -- at $2.25 per month for a two-year plan.

 No IP address, DNS or other potentially user-identifying data leaks were detected during our testing, but CyberGhost didn't hide the fact that I was using a VPN, so I recommend some caution here.
 In March 2019, a CNET reviewer likewise found that CyberGhost failed one of our data leak tests, which allowed internet traffic to be seen by an internet service provider.

-While CyberGhost's speeds and security appear to be improving, I don't currently recommend using CyberGhost if you are in a country where VPNs are illegal.
+While CyberGhost's speeds and security protocols appear to be improving, I don't currently recommend using the VPN service if you are in a country where VPNs are illegal.
 I also recommend that anyone in the US review CyberGhost's parent company, Kape Technologies, before deciding whether to pay for a subscription.

-CyberGhost's best offer right now is $2.75 per month, or $99, for a three-year plan with seven simultaneous connections, which is a great deal for the budget-minded.
-But Surfshark manages to best it when it comes to its two-year plan, price, speed and security features.
+CyberGhost's best offer right now is $2.25 per month, or $59, for a two-year plan with seven simultaneous connections, which is a great deal for the budget-minded.
+But Surfshark manages to best it when it comes to its connection speed and security features.

 Read more: CyberGhost VPN review: Promising improvements but its parent company concerns me